-I’ve been teaching math and ELA in various capacities for over ten years now.
+I’ve been teaching ELA in various capacities my entire career.
 In that time, writing has come to be my most favorite subject to teach.
 It’s certainly challenging, but so, so rewarding.

 This has definitely been a struggle for my 6th graders!
 Each of the skills necessary for completing a lit analysis – identifying the literary elements of two stories; analyzing each of these elements; comparing and contrasting the elements of each story with the other; forming an opinion about your analysis; supporting your opinion with evidence from the two stories; and then writing it all up in a clear, concise essay – are proving to be a challenge for even my most advanced students.

 We’ve just moved on to the revising phase of our process.
 In the past, this has ALWAYS been a challenge for kids!
 Just getting them to go back and reread their writing is a fight, but when you want them to reread and then REWRITE what they have to make it better, FORGET IT!
 They fight me every step of the way.

 I can’t really blame them, though.
 When they’ve struggled so much just to get a draft down, the last thing they want to do is rewrite it.
 Especially when the directions for making for better are often so vague – things like, “Add more detail,” or “Just say more about this,” or “Pay attention to word choice.”

 In the past, I’ve tried a million different ways to get kids to reread and revise their work (peer conferencing, teacher conferencing, checklists… just to name a few!) and I’ve never really found a strategy that I’ve found super-effective… until now!

 What I’ve got my kids doing is recording someone (either a peer or teacher) reading their essay on video.
 Then, students can get a pair of headphones and watch again and again, making changes as they hear parts that need improvement.